Symphony No. 88 (Haydn)

-Symphony No. 88 in G major (Hoboken I/88) was written by Joseph Haydn, for the orchestra of Esterháza under the benevolent Prince Nikolaus Esterhazy.
-It is notably the first of his symphonies written after the completion of the six Paris symphonies in 1786.
+Symphony No. 88 in G major (Hoboken I/88) was written by Joseph Haydn, for the orchestra of Esterháza under Prince Nikolaus Esterhazy.
+It is notably the first of his symphonies written after the completion of the six Paris Symphonies in 1786.

 The symphony was completed in 1787, just like his 89th symphony.
-It is one of Haydn's best-known works, even though it is not one of the Paris or London symphonies and does not have a descriptive nickname.
+It is one of Haydn's best-known works, even though it is not one of the Paris or London Symphonies and does not have a descriptive nickname.
 It is sometimes referred to as The Letter V referring to an older method of cataloging Haydn's symphonic output.

-Movements
+Music

-The work is in standard four movement form and scored for flute, two oboes, two bassoons, two horns, two trumpets, timpani, continuo (harpsichord) and strings.
+The symphony is scored for flute, two oboes, two bassoons, two horns, two trumpets, timpani, continuo (harpsichord) and strings.